mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 # Accessing NoSQL or REST data sources

-VoK provides no out-of-the-box support for accessing NoSQL or REST data sources.
+VoK provides no out-of-the-box support for accessing external NoSQL or REST data sources and polling them for data.
 To access data from a NoSQL database you should use appropriate NoSQL database Java driver; to access data from a REST endpoint you can use a REST client library such as [Retrofit](https://square.github.io/retrofit/).